-Alejandro M. Garro is Adjunct Professor of Law and Senior Research Scholar of the Parker School of Foreign and Comparative Law of Columbia University.
-He is also Honorary Professor at the National University of Buenos Aires School of Law (UBA).
+Alejandro M. Garro is an adjunct professor of law and a senior research scholar in the Parker School of Foreign and Comparative Law at Columbia Law School.
+He is also an Honorary Professor at the National University of Buenos Aires School of Law (UBA).

-Garro's research and writing explores various aspects of comparative contract law and Latin American legal systems.
+Garro's research and writing explores various aspects of comparative contract law, as applied in the context of international commercial arbitration and litigation.
 In his work on "Latin American Arbitration Law and Practice," Garro provides an overview of the different approaches taken by arbitration statutes recently adopted in some Latin American countries.
-In his book on “The Law of International Sales”, co-authored with Professor A. Zuppi, Garro discusses the Vienna (U.N.)
+In his book on “The Law of International Sales”, co-authored with Professor A. Zuppi, Garro discusses the law of international sales in light of the Vienna (U.N.)
 Convention on Contracts for the International Sale of Goods.

-During the 1980s, Professor Garro consulted for the USAID and the UNDP on the improvement of the administration of justice in El Salvador, Costa Rica, and Guatemala; for the Institute of Liberty and Democracy in Lima on land registration.
-He contributed to the drafting of bills on commercial arbitration laws for Bolivia and Peru, and to the preparation of a law on secured transactions for Puerto Rico.
-He is currently a consultant to the World Bank for law reform on the law of secured transactions in Argentina.
-During the 1990s, Garro was a member of the working group preparing the UNIDROIT Principles on International Commercial Contracts and is currently a member of the Argentine delegation before UNCITRAL.
+During the 1980s, Professor Garro consulted for the United States Agency for International Development (USAID) and the United Nations Development Programme (UNDP) on the improvement of the administration of justice in El Salvador, Costa Rica, Guatemala, as well as for the Institute of Liberty and Democracy in Lima on land registration.
+He contributed to the drafting of commercial arbitration laws for Bolivia and Peru, and to the preparation of a law on secured transactions for Puerto Rico.
+During the 1990s, Garro was a consultant to the World Bank on the reform of the law of secured transactions in Argentina and was a member of the working group preparing the UNIDROIT Principles on International Commercial Contracts.
+More recently, he has been a member of the UNIDROIT working group on a model law on factoring and advisor to the Argentine delegation before UNCITRAL.

-Garro earned a J.S.D. from Columbia Law School and a LL.M. from LSU Law School and is admitted to practice before the bars of Buenos Aires, Madrid, and New York.
+Garro earned a J.S.D. from Columbia Law School, an LL.M. from LSU Law School, and a J.D. (abogado) from the National University of La Plata (Argentina).
+He is admitted to practice before the bars of Buenos Aires, Madrid, and New York.